-In witness whereof both, parties hereto have execut ed these presents on this
+In witness whereof both parties hereto have executed these presents on this

-20 day of October, 2015.

-The Corporate Seal of the Board of Education, Sch Meadows) affixed in the presence of: nool District No. 42 (Maple Ridge-Pitt
+22 No day of JANUARY 2020.
+The Corporate Seal of the Board of Education, School affixed in the presence of: District No. 42 (Maple Ridge-Pitt Meadows) - Acarr K. Carreras, Chair - fly F. Coughlan, Secretary Treasurer Signed, sealed and delivered by and on behalf of: The Canadian Union of Public Employees, Local 703 fr/C J. Franklin, President, CUPE Local 703 Elucoim) K. Dussin.
+CUPE National Representative

-Mb.
-M. Murray, Chair

-F. Coughlan, Secretary-Treasurer

-Signed, sealed and delivered by and on behalf of:

-The Canadian Union of Public Employees, Local 7 703

-L. Franklin, President, CUPE Local 703

-R. Jandric, CUPE National Representative

-APPENDIX A
+APPENDIX A - WAGES